rkazi103/timestamp-microservice/README.md

 | Parameter | Type     | Description |
 | :-------- | :------- | :---------- |
 | `date`    | `string` | A date.     |

-## Feedback

-If you have any feedback, please email me at @rayan.quack.you@gmail.com